Le Truc Docs 2.5.0

 })

-- Whenever the user clicks a button or presses a handled key, the value property is updated.
+• Whenever the user clicks a button or presses a handled key, the component updates the value property.

-BasicButtondisplays the total if it's greater than zero.
+• The BasicButton displays the total if it is greater than zero.

 Shop